philimon-reset/SoftRenderer/README.md

 ### Running the Rasterizer  (In Progress)

 The rasterizer renders the scene in real-time.
-By default, uploaded `.ply` files are automatically rendered using the rasterizer.
+By default, uploaded `.obj` files are automatically rendered using the rasterizer.

 ```bash
 dotnet run -- -rasterize